Home > Firebase Connectivity Overview and Troubleshooting Guide

 The visitor chat box itself does not need to connect to Firebase.
 You do not need to make any changes to your website in relation to this update.

-Keep in mind that even though the visitor chat box itself is not impacted by these new services, the overall chat experience for visitors/agents will ultimately be impacted as per the above if you continue to block access to Firebase after mid-September 2022.
+Keep in mind that even though the visitor chat box itself is not impacted by these new services, the overall chat experience for visitors/agents will ultimately be impacted as per the above if you continue to block access to Firebase after mid-November 2022.

 Can we further restrict specific URLs that are allowed and use more specific URLs/pathnames to narrow the scope?